VidTu/gyro/README.md

 ## Dependencies

-This mod has _no dependencies_, besides the loader and the game, you'll need:
+This mod has _no dependencies_, besides the loader and the game.
+You'll need:

 - Fabric Loader (>=0.16.13)
 - Minecraft (25w17a)